terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 **TOC**
 - 1 AI's big future
-- 2 Knowledge is power (dont get scammed)
+- 2 The challenges
-- 3 Why are they doing this?
-- 4 AI is never the central control loop
+- 3 The solution (understanding is power)
-- 5 Low level demos are the key
+- **5 Low level demos are the key**
-- 6 AI is the ultimate security risk
 - 7 The future

+-----------------<br>

+- 8 NN demo D2cc details

 <br>